nishantjr/fuzzing-with-k/doc/report.md

 The IMP language
 ----------------

-As a proof of concept, We evaluated our prototype by generating programs for the IMP programing language.
+As a proof of concept, We evaluated our prototype by generating programs for the IMP programming language.
 Here, we used the following symbolic skeleton:

 ``` { mathescape=true }